Analogous-Structures-Labs/astruct-blog-examples/001-every-project-is-a-package/README.md

 }
 ```

-These formats are used even if your project will never be distributed as a package.
-They solve for packaging but also package management while building.
+These file formats are used even if you never intend your project be distributed as a package.
 Every project becomes a package, whether distributed or not.

 ## Enter pyproject.toml

 Having taught many old tricks to new dogs, the Python community has not shied away from picking up new tricks from their new dog peers.
 Similar to the above-mentioned formats, the emerging `pyproject.toml` format intends to be the single format across package management for Python.
 The format uses [TOML](https://toml.io/en/), a minimal and and more readable language for configuration files, making it more similar to Rust's `Cargo.toml` than JS's `package.json`.

-First suggested in [PEP 518](https://peps.python.org/pep-0518/) and expanded upon in subsequent PEPs, the primary motivation for `pyproject.toml` was to replace the aging `setup.py` / `setup.cfg` manifest formats used in packages as defined by `setuptools` and `distutils` before it.
-Beginning with [PEP 621](https://peps.python.org/pep-0621/), `pyproject.toml` has become the [standard format](https://packaging.python.org/en/latest/specifications/declaring-project-metadata/) for specifying a package's metadata going forward and both [setuptools](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html) and [pip](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/) now understand this format.
+First suggested in [PEP 518](https://peps.python.org/pep-0518/) and expanded upon in subsequent PEPs, the primary motivation for `pyproject.toml` was to replace the aging `setup.py` / `setup.cfg` manifest formats used for package distribution as defined by `setuptools` and `distutils` before it.
+Beginning with the adoption of [PEP 621](https://peps.python.org/pep-0621/), `pyproject.toml` has become the [standard format](https://packaging.python.org/en/latest/specifications/declaring-project-metadata/) for specifying a project's metadata going forward and both [setuptools](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html) and [pip](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/) now "speak" this format.

 ## pyproject.toml for humans

 Just as other language ecosystems have discovered, treating every project as a package greatly simplifies package management.
-Multiple package managers have come along to make life easier with tooling around the `pyproject.toml` format, although they mostly use pip under the hood, at least for now.
-Some are more targeted towards those who distribute their packages.
-Below are some of the newer package managers that are `pyproject.toml` native, so to speak, in alphabetical order:
+Multiple package managers have come along to make life easier with, by either adding support for `pyproject.toml` or using it "natively" from day one.
+Most of them still use pip to some degree under the hood.
+Below are some of these newer package managers, in alphabetical order, along with example pyproject.toml files:

 - [Flit](https://github.com/pypa/flit)
 - [Hatch](https://hatch.pypa.io/)